gazebosim/gz-sim/README.md

 # Ignition Seed

-This repository contains boilerplate code to start new ignition projects.
+This repository contains boilerplate code to start new C++ ignition projects.

 ## Quickstart